To be eligible to become a Canadian citizen, you must meet all conditions, including:

 - have been convicted in the four years before applying for citizenship of an:

-Time in prison, on parole or on probation doesn’t count as time you have lived in Canada.
+Time spent serving a term of imprisonment, on parole, or on probation doesn’t count as time you have lived in Canada.

 Read more about situations that may prevent you from becoming a Canadian citizen.